salihakotan/first-web-page__about-me/README.md

 # First Web Page - About Me
 This project assignment is prepared for the 'Kodluyoruz' HTML course.
-It includes an HTML page where I introduce myself.
+It includes two HTML pages, one where I introduce myself and another focusing on the example usage of semantic elements.

 ![preview image](preview.png)